 Residents who need to temporarily park on the street, cars that are normally in the garage or driveway, may do so via the safelist.

-For eligibility requirements and procedures to obtain a parking permit CLICK HERE.
+For eligibility requirements and procedures to obtain street parking CLICK HERE.
 Extra cars that have been authorized for street parking must be parked in front of the residents’ own home, even if that blocks the owner's driveway.

 Visitors Parking